antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 }
 ```

-The only exception is `IQueueService`.
+The only exception is the `IQueueService`.
 You can't inject it inside a message handler because of the appearance of cyclic dependencies.
 If you want to use an instance of `IQueueService` (e.g. handle one message and send another) use `INonCyclicMessageHandler`.
 `INonCyclicMessageHandler` can be registered the same way as `IMessageHandler`.
 There are similar semantic methods for adding it in **singleton** or **transient** modes.

 ```c#